-Authorize the amendment of Lease No. PRC 3569.1, a General Lease - Recreational Use effective November 29, 2017, for the removal of an existing boat dock and access ramp; the construction, use, and maintenance of a new boat dock and access ramp; and the continued use and maintenance of an existing cantilevered deck; as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof.
+- 1. Authorize issuance of a General Lease Recreational Use to the Applicant beginning March 24, 2017, for a term of 10 years, for the removal of an existing boat dock and access ramp; the construction, use, and maintenance of a new boat dock and access ramp; and the continued use and maintenance of an existing cantilevered deck as described in Exhibit A and shown on Exhibit B (for reference purposes only), attached and by this reference made a part hereof; annual rent in the amount of \$2,074, with an annual Consumer Price Index adjustment; and liability insurance in an amount no less than \$1,000,000 per occurrence. - 2.
+Void any outstanding invoices owed prior to March 24, 2017, associated with the previously unexecuted lease.